RefTon: Reference person shot assist virtual Try-on: Experiments

 \section{Experiments}

-We evaluate the effectiveness of our proposed method on two public benchmarks, \textbf{DressCode}~\cite{morelli2022dress} and \textbf{VITON-HD}~\cite{choi2021viton}, both containing images with a resolution of $1024 \times 768$.
-The VITON-HD dataset comprises 13,670 upper-body image pairs of women, split into 11,647 pairs for training and 2,032 pairs for testing.
-The DressCode dataset includes three subsets—upper body, lower body, and dresses—with 48,392 training and 5,400 testing pairs.
+We mainly evaluate our method on two public benchmarks, DressCode~\cite{morelli2022dress} and VITON-HD~\cite{choi2021viton}, both containing images with a resolution of $1024 \times 768$.
+The VITON-HD comprises 13,670 upper-body image pairs of women, split into 11,647 pairs for training and 2,032 pairs for testing.
+The DressCode includes three subsets—upper body, lower body, and dresses—with 48,392 training and 5,400 testing pairs.
 Since DressCode does not provide wrapped cloth masks or agnostic images $\boldsymbol{a}_i$, we generate them using the mask generation tool from CatVTON~\cite{chong2024catvton}.
+We further conducted experiments on the StreetTryOn~\cite{cui2023street-tryon} and included comparisons with the methods mentioned to demonstrate the model’s P2P and in-the-wild capabilities.
+In the P2P evaluation, we did not use the cloth-only image as input and only used the person image as a reference.

 During training, we fine-tune our model on the \textit{flux-kontext} backbone using the Low-Rank Adaptation (LoRA) technique, with a rank of $64$ and $\alpha=128$, optimized by \textit{AdamW}.
 For quantitative evaluation, all generated images are resized to $512 \times 384$ to ensure a fair comparison with previous methods.
 In a single-dataset experiment, the model is trained independently for 20,000 steps on VITON-HD and 48,000 on DressCode with a batch size of 128, using 8 NVIDIA H100 GPUs.
 To further enhance generalization and robustness to in-the-wild inputs, we train an additional model on the mixed VFR dataset introduced in Sec.~\ref{section:dataset}.
-We report cross-dataset evaluation results of our RefVTON model at a resolution of $1024 \times 768$ on both VITON-HD and DressCode, and demonstrate its in-the-wild performance using images captured by ourselves and collected from the internet.
+We report cross-dataset evaluation results of our RefTon model at a resolution of $1024 \times 768$ on both VITON-HD and DressCode, and demonstrate its in-the-wild performance using images collected by ourselves.